Swanson-Hysell-Group/2016_Teel_Basalts/README.md

 ## Data
  The measurement level paleomagnetic data for this study are availible in MagIC format within the MagIC_format folder and CIT format within the CIT_format folder.
 Additional data used within the Jupyter notebook such as poles for the apparent polar wander paths are within the tables folder.

+## GPlates

+This folder contains the paleogeographic reconstruction used in the manuscript.
+The reconstruction builds upon the work of Domeier (2016) and Domeier and Torsvik (2014) while incorporating the new data developed in this study.
+Animations are included in the main folder and the subfolder reconstruction_files contains all the necessary files that developed the reconstruction using GPlates (http://www.gplates.org/).
+The reference frame to use for spin axis reconstruction (i.e. paleomagnetic not mantle reference frame) when viewing the reconstruction in GPlates is 1.